CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab7/README.md

 ## Discussion

-The results of the HFSS model is shown in the next figure.
-Results are close to the simulation as expected.
+Results are close to the simulation but not exact.
+This depends on the many factors during the design, the fabrication or the measurement.

 ## Conclusion